 By Josh Katzowitz, WCI Content Director

-In another Doximity article released in August 2022, a survey of more than 1,000 doctors found that more than half of them are either delaying retirement (about 40% of those who were surveyed) or reducing their expenses (about 15%) because of the current economic environment.
+In another Doximity article released in August 2022, a survey of more than 1,000 doctors found that 55% of them are either delaying retirement (about 40% of those who were surveyed) or reducing their expenses (about 15%) because of the current economic environment.
 According to Doximity, “Older physicians, who are closer to the traditional retirement age, are much more likely to delay retirement than younger physicians.
 But a substantial percentage of those in their 30s and 40s are also planning to delay retirement.”

-According to Doximity’s data, the gender pay gap was also wide at 28%, as male doctors earn about $122,000 more than their female colleagues per year and about $2 million more over the course of their careers.
+According to Doximity’s data, the gender pay gap slightly narrowed to 26% in 2022 (down from 28% in 2021), as male doctors earn about $110,000 more than their female colleagues per year (it was $122,000 in 2021).
 That disparity also could have led to more cases of physician burnout.

 Average Doctor Salary